 Am I able to visit the campus for a Campus Tour?

-How do I set up a virtual one-on-one appointment with an advisor?
+How do I set up an appointment with an advisor?

 Once you’ve found your advisor, simply send them an email requesting an appointment.
 If you have a Dalhousie ID (B00 number) please include it in any communications, as it allows us to help you faster.

 Where can I find information for prospective graduate students?

 The Faculty of Graduate Studies has an FAQ for prospective Graduate Students or you can contact Graduate Studies directly for more information by emailing firstname.lastname@example.org.

 Is Dalhousie accepting results from online English language proficiency test options?